Last Update: January 8th, 2014

 We also would frequently go down to Tressidor student union to play Space War (it was rumored, to our utter amazement, that it actually had a REAL PDP-11 inside) and get a soft drink and chips.

-never arrived, and I ordered some 2602B 1K X 1 static RAM chips, which
+of dollars) which never arrived, and I ordered some 2602B 1K X 1 static RAM

-DID arrive, but in dip packages with bottom painted part numbers and the
+chips, which DID arrive, but in dip packages with bottom painted part numbers

 I entered UC Berkeley in 1975, and wound up attending homebrew meetings less and less frequently.
 It became harder and harder to spend long nights writing code and building more "projects" to add to the system.
 By the time I was in medical school at UCSD, I had lost touch with this treasured part of my life.
 My last conversation with Gordon French was about '79 (until we reconnected in 1999, that is!).
 Apparently he was approached by someone at US Magazine writing a story about young computer buffs and gave them my name.
 But it turned out they were only looking for buffs still under 21.